 Cave Tools Smoker Box

-On that note, Cave Tools recommends placing dry wood chips in this smoker box instead of soaking them, like many grillers traditionally do.
+On that note, Cave Tools recommends placing dry wood chips in these smoker boxes instead of soaking them, like many grillers traditionally do.
 The reason for this, they say, is that there are no holes at the bottom of the box, so the wood chips should not catch fire.
 Many reviewers say they have soaked the chips anyway, just to be safe, and got perfect results regardless.
 It’s probably always a good idea to soak the chips, no matter what the instructions say.

 Your purchase of the Cave Tools smoker box comes with 25 professional BBQ recipes, with tutorial videos as well.
 With a lifetime satisfaction guarantee, this is definitely the best option on the list.

-Charcoal Companion Stainless Steel V-Shape Smoker Box
+Weber 7576 Universal Stainless Steel Smoker Box

 Cave Tools Smoker Box Maximum Wood Chip Capacity